Twitter

 Fullbrook logoWe are a school where we value the whole school community and work together as a team to ensure that everyone is ‘inspired to achieve’.

 As a large, mixed, comprehensive we provide an innovative education from Year 7 to 13.
 Our research-based approach to learning leads to strong outcomes for our students.
 Our recent OFSTED (March 22) made reference to the ‘Fullbrook family’ which captures our warm, happy atmosphere.
-Our aim is to ensure that during their time at Fullbrook, our students develop into confident and articulate young adults with a lifelong thirst for knowledge and a clear desire to make a positive contribution to society.

 At Fullbrook: